wmde/wikibase-release-pipeline/docs/images/wikibase/README.md

 ### Environment variables

 These values are used for initial setup only and should not be changed without recreating the instance.
-To change them after first setup, follow the [Reset Wikibase Suite](../../operating/reset.md) procedure.
+To change them after first setup, follow the [Reset WBS](../../operating/reset.md) procedure.

 > [!NOTE]
 > `METADATA_CALLBACK`, `WIKIMEDIA_OAUTH_CONSUMER_KEY`, and `WIKIMEDIA_OAUTH_CONSUMER_SECRET` are exceptions and may be changed after initial setup.